After an Accident, Should You Provide a Recorded Statement to the Insurance Company?May 2, 2017

 - Insurers can (& do) use tricky language to get certain answers from you – Insurance adjusters are trained to use certain language and phrasing to elicit certain responses from car accident victims.
 In fact, the wording can be such that victims don’t even realize that they’re providing the exact answers or statements that insurers are looking for in order to reduce or deny the claim.
 For instance, apologies (for the crash) or even “soft” affirmatives (like “I guess or suppose so”) can be used to pin some (or possibly all) of the fault on a victim.

 - Insurers will compare different statements you’ve made to try to undercut or deny your claim – Your statements about an accident can slightly vary in the weeks or months that follow the crash (especially if you are asked different, pointed questions about the accident).
-These variations can be used against you at any point later when insurance companies are trying to pin the blame on you, accuse you of misrepresenting the facts and/or avoid paying your claim.
+These variations can be used against you at any point later when insurance companies are trying to pin the blame on you, accuse you of misrepresenting the facts, and/or avoid paying your claim.

 Please note that you may be required to provide a statement to your own insurance provider, depending on the language in your policy.
-In these situations (as well as when other motorists’ insurers contact you), it is still in your best interests to talk to an attorney before you providing any official or recorded statement.
+In these situations (as well as when other motorists’ insurers contact you), it is still in your best interest to talk to an attorney before you providing any official or recorded statement.

 Here’s Why You Should Consult an Attorney before Giving Any Statement to Insurers

 Unlike an insurance adjuster, a lawyer WILL be on your side after an accident.
 This means that you can generally count on an attorney to: